radcamp/radcamp.github.io/NYC2023/PCA_API.md

 `ipyrad.analysis` **as** `ipa`, which is just faster to type.

 ## Quick guide (tl;dr)
-The following cell shows the quickest way to results using a small simulated dataset in `/scratch/ipyrad-workshop`.
+The following cell shows the quickest way to results using the small simulated dataset in `/scratch/ipyrad-workshop`.
 Complete explanation of all of the features and options of the PCA module is the focus of the rest of this tutorial.
 Copy this code into a new notebook cell (small grey *+* button on the toolbar)